Your Itinerary

 Days 7-8: Halong Bay Cruise

-Spend the day aboard your comfortable cruise ship sailing amongst the spectacular seascapes, fringed by jagged karst formations jutting from emerald waters.
+Head to Halong Bay and board your comfortable cruise ship sailing amongst the spectacular seascapes, fringed by jagged karst formations jutting from emerald waters.
 Halong Bay, with its 1,600 islands and islets, was designated a UNESCO World Heritage Site in 1994 and is a vision of awe-inspiring beauty.
 Enjoy fresh meals on board and spend the night anchored on the tranquil waters.
 Return to Hanoi the next day.
-This evening, attend The Quintessence of Tonkin show, a spectacular open-air performance celebrating the rich history of northern Vietnam.
+This evening, attend a spectacular theatrical performance celebrating the rich history of northern Vietnam.

 Day 9: Fly To Luang Prabang

-Spend the morning exploring Hanoi’s Ho Chi Minh complex, the Temple of Literature and Ngoc Son Temple – you’ll also take a cyclo tour of the Old Quarter and enjoy a flavourful Vietnamese coffee at a café overlooking Hoan Kiem Lake.
+Spend the morning exploring Hanoi’s Ho Chi Minh complex, the Temple of Literature and Ngoc Son Temple – you’ll also take a cyclo tour of the Old Quarter and enjoy a flavourful Vietnamese coffee at a local café.
 Fly to the enchanting city of Luang Prabang.

 Day 10: Takbat Alms Giving Ceremony

 Luang Prabang is the quintessential image of Laos – a place of vivid colours, an extremely rich heritage and enduring French legacy.
 Today, rise early to watch a Takbat alms giving ceremony.
 Ascend Phousi Hill for city vistas, visit Wat Xieng Thong, then cruise along the Mekong River to see the Pak Ou Caves.
-Return to Luang Prabang and visit Thin Hong and Ban Xang Khong Village en route.
+Return to Luang Prabang and visit the villages to witness the daily life of the local people.

 Day 11: Visit Kuang Si Waterfalls

 Visit the National Museum before continuing to the cascading turquoise waters of the Kuang Si Waterfalls.
-Return to Luang Prabang via Ock Pop Tok Weaving Centre.
-This evening witness a traditional Baci Ceremony.
+Return to Luang Prabang via Ban Na Ouane village and Ock Pop Tok Weaving Centre.
+This evening witness a local Baci (luck) Ceremony.

 Day 13: Explore Angkor Wat